 Plurality in God

-In other verses a distinction is made between the Lord and his Spirit.
-For example, Isaiah 48:16 reads “And now the Lord GOD has sent me, and his Spirit.”
-It is obvious that someone cannot be thought of apart from his spirit; yet a distinction is made.
-So already in the Old Testament we find verses that point us towards God the Father, God the Son, and God the Holy Spirit.
+In other verses a distinction is made between the Lord and His Spirit.
+For example, Isaiah 48:16.
+“And now the Lord GOD has sent me, and His Spirit.”
+It is obvious that someone cannot be thought of apart from His spirit.
+Yet a distinction is made.
+Already in the Old Testament we find verses that point us towards God the Father, God the Son, and God the Holy Spirit.
 So God the Son did not come into existence with the birth of Jesus Christ.
 He is eternal, just like the Father and the Spirit.
-But in Jesus he became flesh.
+But in Jesus He became flesh.

 The New Testament makes this all much clearer.
 Many verses teach us about the divinity of God the Father.
-One example is 1 Corinthians 4:8: “for us there is one God, the Father, from whom are all things.”
+One example is 1 Corinthians 4:8.
+“For us there is one God, the Father, from whom are all things.”
 Many verses teach us about the divinity of God the Son.
 One example is Titus 2:13: “…the appearing of the glory of our great God and Savior Jesus Christ.”
 Many verses teach us about the divinity of God the Holy Spirit.
-One example is 1 Corinthians 6:11: “you were justified in the name of the Lord Jesus Christ and by the Spirit of our God.”
+And one example is 1 Corinthians 6:11: “You were justified in the name of the Lord Jesus Christ and by the Spirit of our God.”